Bishwasls/MHD_test/Brio_Wu_shock_tube/Readme.md

 This example tests whether the code can accurately represent the shocks, rarefactions, contact discontinuities, and the compound structures of MHD.
 The test is now a standard for MHD codes.

-Results computed with Athena++ using the "second order Roe solver" with 10,000 grid points.
+Results computed with Athena++ using the "second order Roe solver" with 10,000 grid points at "t = 0.1" are shown below.
 The plot shows from left to right: a fast rarefaction (FR), a slow compound wave (CW), a contact discontinuity (CD), a slow shock (SS), and a fast rarefaction wave (FR).
-These results can be compared to Fig. 2 in the reference.
 <br/>
 <img src="./plots/rho.png" width="400">
 <img src="./plots/p.png" width="400">
 <img src="./plots/u.png" width="400">
 <img src="./plots/v.png" width="400">
 <img src="./plots/By.png" width="400">
+These results can be compared to Fig. 2 in the reference below. <br/>

 The animation for the evolutions of primitive variables are shown below:
 <br/>